isomerpages/moe-bedokgreenpri/_partners/SAC, PSG & Alumni/Junior Alumni Club.md

 7)&nbsp;&nbsp;&nbsp;&nbsp;Tutoring sessions as part of VIA
 8)&nbsp;&nbsp;&nbsp;&nbsp;Talks to share on their experiences and skills

-**Click on the link below, or scan the QR code to register as a BGPS Junior Alumni member:
+**Click on the link below, or scan the QR code to register as a BGPS Junior Alumni member**

 [BGPS Alumni Registration](https://go.gov.sg/bgps-alumni-registration)

 ![](/images/alumni%20registration%202023.jpg)